Recon (role-playing game): Original Recon

-A final adventure campaign featuring mercenaries, Headhunters Ltd., was advertised but was never released before RPG, Inc. went out of business.
+A final adventure campaign featuring mercenaries, Headhunters, Ltd., was advertised but was not released before RPG, Inc. went out of business.

 The Platoon 20 (P20 system) line of 20 mm (1:72 scale) metal miniatures were also produced by RPG, Inc. for use with the game.

 The Revised RECON

 After RPG, Inc. went out of business, Palladium Books acquired the intellectual property and released The Revised RECON, designed by Erick Wujcik, Kevin Siembieda, Matthew Balent, and Maryann Siembieda in 1986 as a 152-page book.
 The focus of the game was transformed from miniatures to a role-playing game.
 Thanks to its origins as a miniatures game, The Revised RECON is the only game from Palladium, aside from Valley of the Pharaohs (1983), that does not use the company's house Megaversal system.
 However, Palladium does provide conversion rules to bring play in line with the rest of their role-playing game series.

-Whereas RPG Inc.'s version had only limited information regarding firearms, the Palladium edition has almost 40 pages of gun statistics as well as fully illustrated, detailed descriptions of aircraft, seacraft, and vehicles, rules for playing mercenaries, rules for small arms and heavy weapons, garrote, bayonet, knives, and hand-to-hand fighting.
-This edition also includes several scenarios.